cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 The pressure at the injection point rises from its insitu value of around 9.4$\,$MPa to around 12.2$\,$MPa: an increase of 3$\,$MPa, which results in a fracture aperture of around 3$\,$mm according to [eqn.frac.open].
 This results in permeability increasing by a factor of around 27000.

-Some results are shown in [fracture_only_aperture_changing_T_out] and [fracture_only_aperture_changing_P_out].
-Thermal breakthrough occurs at around 1.5 hours after injection starts.
+Some results are shown in [fracture_only_aperture_changing_T_out], [fracture_only_aperture_changing_P_out] and [fracture_only_aperture_changing_T_2hrs].
+Production commences around 1.75 hours after injection starts.
 These simulations were run using different mesh sizes (by choosing `Mesh/uniform_refine` appropriately) to illustrate the impact of different meshes in this problem.
-Some observations are:
+A straightfoward analysis of simulation error as a function of mesh size is not possible, because each simulation also uses a different time-step size.
+Nevertheless, some observations are:

 - There is an interesting increase of temperature around the production well in the finer-resolution cases.
 The reason for this is that a thin layer of insitu hot fluid is "squashed" against the fracture ends as the cold fluid invades the fracture (the thin layer is not resolved in the low-resolution cases).
 This is also clearly seen in [orbit_T].
 The hot fluid cannot escape, and it becomes pressurized, leading to an increase in temperature.
 Eventually the porepressure increases to 10.6$\,$MPa and the production well activates (indicated by the dot in the figures), withdrawing the hot fluid, and the near-well area cools.
 In regions where there is no production well, the high temperature eventually diffuses.
 If the production well were in the middle of a fracture, this interesting phenomenon wouldn't be seen.
 - As mesh resolution is increased, the results appear to be converging to an "infinite-resolution" case.
 Given the likely uncertainties in parameter values and the physics of aperture dilation, a mesh with element side-lengths of 10$\,$m is likely to be perfectly adequate for this type of problem.